imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/llama.md

 </figure>

 - Enter Stanford Alpaca [2], an instruction-based finetuned LLaMA that further improves the performance of LLaMA models so much so that even 7B Alpaca model is comparable with OpenAI’s text-davinci-003.

+!!!
+Warning
+    Alpaca team suggested that the model is better than LLaMA.
+There were no comparitive numbers or tables shared.

 - The process starts with first generating 52K instruction-following samples using OpenAI's text-davinci-003.
 Then LLaMA model was finetuned on these data using supervised learning, basically taking inspiration from self-instruct paper.
 This process reduces the cost of preparing a GPT level model to under ~ $600 ( $500 to generate the data + $100 to finetune).
 The process is summarised below,